Marcell Ozuna Preview, Player Props: Braves vs. Giants

-Marcell Ozuna and his .650 on-base percentage over his past 10 games (310 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the San Francisco Giants and Ryan Walker on August 26 at 4:05 PM ET.
+Marcell Ozuna -- with a slugging percentage of 1.061 in his past 10 games, including five home runs -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Tristan Beck on the mound, on August 27 at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Giants.
+In his last game he had a one-hit showing (1-for-4) against the Giants.

 Marcell Ozuna Game Info & Props vs. the Giants